 The details on tuition and student financing options can be found on the Dog Trainer Course page.
 Full tuition is $6,950 (£6,950 for UK-based classes).
 The application fee and registration fee are included in both of the above tuition rates.

 The details regarding tuition and student financing options can be found on the Online Dog Trainer Course page.
 Full tuition during the launch promo period (now) is $2,950, with financing options available.

-When do I register and pay my DTC tuition?
+When do I register and pay my In-Person DTC tuition?

 - Register for your class by signing the Enrollment Agreement and paying the $1,395 (£1,200 for UK classes) registration fee within 5 days of notification of acceptance.
 The registration fee is applied towards your total tuition and guarantees your placement in the course.